 Water regularly.
 Both when your plants are becoming established and once they mature.
 This is one of the tricks to having beautiful, blemish-free tomatoes.
 Irregular watering is a contributing factor to blossom end rot, dropped blossoms and cracked fruit.

 Keep tomatoes moist, but not wet, during the first 2 to 3 weeks, then start a regular deep-watering regimen.
 Watering deeply allows the roots to take better hold.
 It all depends upon your soil conditions, whether or not you mulch, and of course, the moisture you are receiving from Mother Nature, but a good rule of thumb in an average year is to thoroughly soak sandy soils every four to five days.
 Soak heavier soils and clay every seven to ten days.
 You want the soil to be moist at a depth of 6 to 8 inches.

-It is perfectly normal for the leaves on your tomato plants to wilt a little in the hottest part of the day.
-They will normally perk up overnight.
-If they are wilted first thing in the morning, water them quickly.
+It is normal for the leaves on your tomato plants to wilt a little in the hottest part of the day.
+They will perk up overnight.
+If they look wilted first thing in the morning, water them right away.
 And always water early in the day.
 Tomato plants should not be wet overnight and watering during the hottest part of the afternoon results in evaporation.
 Which is a real waste of our natural resources.

 Protect Your Crop: Pests and Disease